ibm-cloud-docs/sap/sap-quickstudy-nw-power-vs-aix.md

 | `/swrepo/SAP/DB`         | Location for the database product and client software        |
 | `/swrepo/SAP/others`      | Location for miscellaneous software such as saphostagent |
 | `/swrepo/SAP/prereqcheck` | Location for the prerequisite check output                        |
-{: caption="Table 2.
-Software repository directory structure" caption-side="top"}
+{: caption="Software repository directory structure" caption-side="top"}

 ## Installing by using a client machine
 {: #installing_client_machine}